Read our FAQs on our Intercalated degrees.

 The School of Medicine and Dentistry does not consider re-sit applicants who achieve the required grades over the normal two year period unless they fall within our extenuating circumstances policy

 If I do not meet the minimum academic entry requirements but offer or exceed the correct tariff points, can I apply?

-No, we expect applicants to be predicted/achieved at least AAAb (pre-2017 results) or AAA (2017 results) in the correct subjects, therefore you cannot offer tariff points that add up to AAAb or AAA (year dependant).
-We will only consider the grades AAAb or AAA (year dependant), or higher.
+No, we expect applicants to be predicted/achieved at least AAAb (pre-2017 results) or AAA (2017 results) in the correct subjects, therefore you cannot offer tariff points that add up to AAAb or AAA (year dependent).
+We will only consider the grades AAAb or AAA (year dependent), or higher.

 What is the deadline for application through UCAS?

 The deadline for medicine and dentistry is the 15th October.